trevordbunch/cis411_lab0_req/labreports/LAB_ztigerR.md

   - B.6 The system must allow for slecting which order will be delivered and then removed when the delivery is completed (Delivery Manager).

 - **User**: The actions that a user takes within the system
-  - U.1 The user must associate their account with payment method (e.g., Falcon Dollars or Credit Card) (Hungry Student 1).
+  - U.1 The user must enter a description of their person for the delieverer (Student 1).
   - U.2 The user must be able to select which business they are ordering from within the same application (Student 3).
   - U.3 The user can store prebuilt orders that have been saved to the user's account to be reordered quickly (John Doe).
   - U.4 The user must be able to order food to their dormbuilding(Woody).
-  - U.5 The user can choose to leave a detailed comment for instuction on how to prepare the food and what to look for on delivery (Derek).
+  - U.5 The user can choose to leave a detailed comment for instuction on how to prepare the food (Derek).
 - **Functional**: The functions should the system perform
   - F.1 The system must present an anticipated delivery time prior to allowing the user to confirm the order (Hangry Student 2).
   - F.2 The system must display an interactive menu for both union or falcon depending on where the user wants to order from (Me).